LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_
 _(Specific risk domain: use of predictive models in production systems)_

-- [ ] 3.5.a The models we develop are not used in production systems | _(Concerned / Not concerned)_
+- [ ] 3.5.a (basic) The models we develop are not used in production systems | _(Concerned / Not concerned)_
-- [ ] 3.5.b Performance is systematically re-evaluated when the model is updated
+- [ ] 3.5.b (basic) Performance is systematically re-evaluated when the model is updated
-- [ ] 3.5.c Performance is systematically re-evaluated when the context in which the model is used evolves, which may create a risk on the performance of the model due to the evolution of the input data space
+- [ ] 3.5.c (basic) Performance is systematically re-evaluated when the context in which the model is used evolves, which may create a risk on the performance of the model due to the evolution of the input data space
 - [ ] 3.5.d The distribution of input data is monitored, and performance is regularly re-evaluated on the basis of updated test data
 - [ ] 3.5.e Random checks are carried out on predictions to check their consistency
-- [ ] 3.5.f We do not systematically set up this type of measure
+- [ ] 3.5.f (basic) We do not systematically set up this type of measure

 <details>
 <summary>Expl3.5 :</summary>